Skip to main content

 Stuff and savings

-• If you owned something before you got together, it belongs to you.
+• if you owned something before you got together, it belongs to you.

-• If you bought something with your own money it belongs to you.
+• if you bought something with your own money it belongs to you.

-• If you inherited something or someone else gave something to you, it belongs to you.
+• if you inherited something or someone else gave something to you, it belongs to you.

-• If you bought something and gave it to your ex, it belongs to them.
+• if you bought something and gave it to your ex, it belongs to them.

-• If you bought something out of a joint bank account it may belong to you solely or it could belong to you jointly.
+• if you bought something out of a joint bank account it may belong to you solely or it could belong to you jointly.
 This area of law can get very complicated.
 The best thing to do if you are not sure is to ask for the document you both signed when you opened the joint account.
 This is called the ‘bank mandate’.
 It sets out how the money in the account is owned.
 Often it states that you both own the money jointly.
 But this also means you both have the right to take money out and spend it.
 It is for this reason that banks often freeze joint accounts when you tell them you have separated so that neither of you can empty the account before you work out how to divide up the money.

-• If you bought something together but each contributed different amounts to the price, you own it in the shares in which you contributed, unless you have agreed differently.
+• if you bought something together but each contributed different amounts to the price, you own it in the shares in which you contributed, unless you have agreed differently.

 Pensions

-• You won’t be able to make any claim against your ex’s pension.
+You won’t be able to make any claim against your ex’s pension.

 Debts

-• If the debt is in your name, you alone are responsible to the lender for paying it off - it doesn’t matter who spent the money.
+If the debt is in your name, you alone are responsible to the lender for paying it off - it doesn’t matter who spent the money.
 If the debt is in both names, you are both equally responsible for paying it off but the lender can usually chase either of you for all of the debt that still needs to be paid back.

 Here we look at the things you need to decide and in the next section we look at ways of deciding them - on your own or with the help of a family mediator or a family law solicitor.